TheCodeSojourner/parens-from-the-past/support/clojure-all-the-things.md

 computation as far as possible.

-One of the goals of the cljonic-novel is to "Clojure All The Things", which expresses the idea of pushing the use of Clojure, including its dialects and tools (e.g., babashka, Clay, Hiccup, Calva, Joyride), as far as possible.
+One of the goals of the cljonic-novel is to "Clojure All The Things", which expresses the idea of pushing the use of Clojure, including its dialects and tools (e.g., babashka, Clay, Hiccup, Calva), as far as possible.

 Tooling